Paolo Boi: Career

 He had played several times against Giovanni Leonardo Di Bona in Italy, and the two chess players were considered equal.
 Then Paolo Boi and Giovanni Leonardo Di Bona defeated the strongest chess player of their time, the famous Spanish player Ruy López de Segura, at the first known international chess tournament in the court of Philip II of Spain at Madrid, in 1575.
 As a result, they became the strongest chess players of the era, and henceforth the two were called the "Light" and "Lustre" of the noble game.

 The chess treatises created by Boi were not preserved.
 A small number of his chess games have survived to the present time, such as the opening of his game against the chess player Scovara, which gained fame, but only the first fourteen moves have survived.

 He was the first who, without seeing the board, played three games at once, and at the same time conversed with other parties upon different topics.
 In France, Catherine de Medici, who was also adept at chess, showered favours upon him; and, in Portugal, he had the honour of having the King Don Sebastian for his adversary.

+Paolo Boi vs. the Devil

+The mysterious woman

+According to a modern literary legend, attributed to the short story Paolo Boi et le diable by Victor Barthes (1935), Paolo Boi -described as a deeply religious man - regularly attended services at the Church of Santa Maria, in a small town in Calabria.
+It was there, on a morning in 1570, that he is said to have met a young woman of extraordinary beauty.

+After a brief conversation, Paolo Boi was surprised to learn that the woman played chess.
+He agreed to a game, during which he quickly realised the exceptional strength of his opponent.
+The game continued until a critical position was reached, at which point Paolo Boi confidently announced: